'Google Just Made Gmail the Most Secure Email Provider on the Planet' - Slashdot

 And no Google spying & building a shadow profile for advertising.

-For a given value of secure (Score:1)
+For a given value of secure (Score:2, Insightful)

 Is it secure from Google?